fernandoacorreia/play-silhouette-pastebin/README.md

 Application administrators will be allowed to view, delete and change the privacy level of any text created by any user.

 They will not be allowed to edit texts created by other users.

+### RESTful API

+The texts will be exposed through a RESTful API, using JSON data format.

+This API will provide all the operations supported by the domain use cases, will recognize authenticated users, and will be subject to the same authorization rules.

 ### Architecture